-OFFICE OF THE GOVERNOR NEWS RELEASE: GOVERNOR IGE TO CONSIDER NOMINEES FOR INTERMEDIATE COURT OF APPEALSPosted on Jun 9, 2021 in Latest News, Newsroom, Press Releases
+OFFICE OF THE GOVERNOR NEWS RELEASE: GOVERNOR IGE TO CONSIDER NOMINEES FOR INTERMEDIATE COURT OF APPEALSPosted on Jun 9, 2021 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – The Judicial Selection Commission has submitted a list of six nominees for a vacancy on the Intermediate Court of Appeals.
 The judicial office has been vacant since the retirement of Associate Judge Derrick H. M. Chan in Oct.
 2020.

 Lance D. Collins has been an attorney in private practice since 2005.
 Previously, he was an instructor for the Legal Clerk Certificate Program, Office of Continuing Education at UH Maui College, and a lecturer with the Indo-Pacific Languages and Literature Department (Ilokano), University of Hawai‘i.

 Collins earned his A.A. from Maui Community College and his B.A. and M.A. from the University of Hawai‘i before receiving his J.D. from the University of Hawai‘i William S. Richardson School of Law in 2004.
 He also earned a Ph.D. from the University of Hawai‘i in 2010.